Bhagat Singh Thind: Arrival in the United States

 Bhagat Singh Thind arrived in the United States in 1913 to pursue higher education at an American university.
 On July 22, 1918, he was recruited by the United States Army to fight in World War I, and on November 8, 1918, he was promoted to the rank of Acting Sergeant.
 He received an honorable discharge on December 16, 1918, with his character designated as "excellent".

 Thind originally arrived in Seattle upon his move to the United States in 1913.
-He arrived on the Minnesota which was a boat that originated from the Philippines' capital Manila, and his brother Jagat Singh Thind perished on the journey.
-He partook on this journey in a migration of around 7,000 other mostly Punjabi Sikh Indian men, of which many fled their homeland to escape persecution by the British who still colonized India.
+He arrived on the Minnesota, a boat that originated from Manila.
+He set out on the journey with his brother Jagat Singh Thind who died before they reached the United States.
+He partook on this journey as part of a migration of approximately 7,000 Punjabi men, many of whom left India to escape arrest for their involvement in the Indian independence movement against British rule.
 After his arrival, he moved to Oregon where he worked in lumber mills alongside a diverse community of European, Asian, and other ethnicities.
-Due to this history, Thind joined the Ghadar Movement, of which many of its earliest members, including Thind, were under watch by British spies in the United States.
-Thind did not take part in the movement's attempt to rebel against British rule in India, but remained a member of the movement and its messages throughout his life.

-U.S. citizenship conferred many rights and privileges, but only "free white men" and "persons of African nativity or persons of African descent" could be naturalized.
+Due to this history, Thind joined the Ghadar Movement, of which many of its earliest members, including Thind, were kept under surveillance by both British and American intelligence officials.
+Thind did not take part in the movement's actions against British rule in India, but remained a member of the movement and its messages throughout his life.
+US citizenship conferred many rights and privileges, but only "free white men" and "persons of African nativity or persons of African descent" could be naturalized.

 First United States citizenship

-Thind received his certificate of US citizenship on December 9, 1918, wearing military uniform as he was still serving in the United States Army.
+Thind received his certificate of US citizenship on December 9, 1918, wearing military uniform as he was still serving in the United States Army at Camp Lewis, Washington.
 However, the Bureau of Naturalization did not agree with the decision of the district court to grant Thind citizenship.
 Thind's nationality was referred to as "Hindoo" or "Hindu" in all legal documents and in the news media despite being a practicing Sikh.
 At that time, Indians in the United States and Canada were called Hindus regardless of their religion.
 Thind's citizenship was revoked four days later, on December 13, 1918, on the grounds that Thind was not a "white man".